Charlie Worsham

-Charlie Worsham (born September 1, 1985) is an American country music singer, songwriter and actor.
+Charlie Worsham (born September 1, 1985) is an American country music singer, songwriter, musician, and actor.
 He is signed to Warner Bros.
 Records.
 Charlie is currently a member of Dierks Bentley's tour band.
 He is a former member of the band Old Crow Medicine Show.

 Musical career

 Worsham was born in Jackson, Mississippi, and grew up in Grenada, Mississippi.
-The Mississippi Senate recognized Worsham in 1999 for his outstanding musical accomplishments, as well as being "a model student who makes straight A's".
+The Mississippi Senate recognized Worsham in 1999, when he was 14 years old, for his outstanding musical accomplishments, as well as being "a model student who makes straight A's".
 Worsham attended Grenada High School, and then Berklee College of Music in Boston.

 Worsham joined the band KingBilly, singing harmonies and playing mandolin until 2010; the band recorded an extended play, "Waiting On You".
 Though the band received some local fame in Nashville and a featured spot on Great American Country’s GAC Minute, they never broke through to mainstream radio, and disbanded in 2012 with all members pursuing solo careers.

 Worsham toured with Taylor Swift in 2011, and has opened for performers such as Miranda Lambert and Wade Bowen.
 He opened for Brad Paisley and Randy Houser in 2014.
 In 2016 it was announced he would be opening some shows during the final world tour of Kenny Rogers.